vanbasten2323/galleryPowershell/helpPageGeneratedByHylee/Remove-AzureRmGalleryImageDefinition.md

 ```

 ### -Name
-The name of the gallery image.
+The name of the gallery image definition.

 ```yaml
 Type: String